BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Experiment

 \subsection{Experiment Results}

 Tab.~\ref{tab:main_results} shows our experiment results obtained at the final training phase on two populated city scenes.
-Extras scenes listed in Tab.~\ref{tab:main_results} serve as various illustrations throughout the paper, with qualitative comparisons provided in Supplementary.
-In Fig.~\ref{fig:main_exp} we display the rendered novel views using CityNeRF and baseline methods on \emph{New York scene}.
+Extras scenes listed in Tab.~\ref{tab:scenes} serve as various illustrations throughout the paper, with qualitative results provided in Supplementary.
+In general, \modelname achieves PSNR gains of $0.5\sim5$ dB compared to MipNeRF, especially at close scales rich in geometry details.
+Fig.~\ref{fig:main_exp} shows the rendered novel views with \modelname and baseline methods on \emph{New York} scene.

 We show that naively deepening the network cannot resolve the problems arisen from different levels of detail and \coverage among scales, where remote views still suffer from blurry artifacts at edges.
-On the other hand, CityNeRF attains a superior visual quality both on the entire dataset and at each scale on all metrics, with a notable improvement in remote scales, where peripheral areas in the rendered views appear to be clearer and more complete compared to jointly training on all images.
-When approaching the central target as the camera descends, CityNeRF continuously brings more details to the scene components, whereas baseline methods always result in blurry background objects.
-At the finest scale, CityNeRF yields the most detailed central target and achieves a decent visual quality in background objects that is on par with the view center.
-Fig.~\ref{fig:observation_frequency}(b) visualizes the network weights associated to each channel of PE, where a clear shift towards the higher frequency portion indicates that the model is able to leverage these part of the information to construct details in the view.
-A more detailed weights evolution plot can be found in supplementary.
+On the other hand, \modelname attains a superior visual quality both on the entire dataset and \emph{at each scale} on all metrics, with a notable improvement in remote scales, where peripheral areas in the rendered views appear to be clearer and more complete compared to jointly training on all images.
+When approaching the central target as the camera descends, \modelname continuously brings more details to the scene components, whereas baseline methods always result in blurry background.

+Fig.~\ref{fig:observation_frequency}(b) visualizes the network weights associated with each channel of PE, where a clear shift towards the higher frequency portion indicates that the model is able to leverage these parts of the information to construct details in the view.
+It is also noted that manually truncating PE for different blocks was experimentally found inferior than letting the model learn to choose from all frequencies in our experiments with large-scale changes.

 Fig.~\ref{fig:lod} qualitatively shows the rendering results from different output heads.
 It can be noticed that $H_2$ produces the coarsest visual results, which omits a significant amount of details when zooming in to closer views, but appears to be plausible for the set of remote views.
-The latter output heads gradually add more complex geometric and texture details to the coarse output from previous stage, while maintaining the features learnt at shallower layers meaningful to earlier output heads.
-In practice, one may consider using earlier heads for rendering remote views for the sake of the storage and time consumption.
+The latter output heads gradually add more complex geometric and texture details to the coarse output from previous stages, while maintaining the features learnt at shallower layers meaningful to earlier output heads.
+In practice, one may consider using earlier heads for rendering remote views for the sake of storage and time consumption.